PyPSA/atlite/paper/paper.md

 <!-- context of atlite -->
 <!-- FABIAN NEUMANN -->
-Atlite was initially build as a light-weight alternative to the Danish REatlas [@andresen_validation_2015].
+atlite was initially build as a light-weight alternative to the Danish REatlas [@andresen_validation_2015].
 Downsides of REatlas.
 What other packages exist?
 What's their up/downside?
 Why is atlite necessary?

 <!-- software/packages and implementation -->
 <!-- JOHANNES -->
-Atlite highly relies on the python packages Xarray [@hoyer_xarray_2017], [Dask](https://docs.dask.org/en/latest/) and [Rasterio](https://rasterio.readthedocs.io/en/latest/) which allows for parallelized and memory-efficient processing of large data sets.
+atlite highly relies on the python packages Xarray [@hoyer_xarray_2017], [Dask](https://docs.dask.org/en/latest/) and [Rasterio](https://rasterio.readthedocs.io/en/latest/) which allows for parallelized and memory-efficient processing of large data sets.
 Modularity etc.

 # Basic Concept

+A typical workflow with atlite consists of two steps.
+The first step is to create and prepare a `atlite.Cutout` which is a container for subsets of raw weather data.
+The second step is to convert the weather data of a `atlite.Cutout` into renewables time-series and/or static potentials using explicit conversion functions.

 <!-- Figures can be included like this:
 ![Caption for example figure.\label{fig:example}](figure.png)